ssmiller25/jamstackapp/tutorial/2-static.md

 # Install hugo
 RUN brew install hugo
 ```

-Edit your `.gitpod.yml` configuration, and add the following taskcontents
+Edit your `.gitpod.yml` configuration, and change the `image` link to match below.  (the rest of the file was setup in the [first article](https://www.civo.com/learn/civo-development-environment-with-gitpod))

 ```yaml
 image: